We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - distracts or inhibits your daily life because it is so uncomfortable and aggravating

 - results in broken skin that looks like it could become (or has become) infected

 When you talk to a doctor or dermatologist about your itchy face, you might be asked for a list of medications or supplements that you take.
+If you don’t already have a dermatologist, you can browse doctors in your area through the Healthline FindCare tool.
 Keeping a daily journal for a few days before your appointment is a good idea.
 You can note:

 - your activities

 - any other factors that you feel could be significant

 Your doctor may need to do tests to figure out what’s causing your face to itch:

 - A chest X-ray may be performed to rule out cardiovascular conditions.

 - A skin biopsy may be prescribed so that your doctor can test the health of your different skin layers and see how your skin looks on a cellular level.